SSSniperWolf: Personal life

 In 2019, Shelesh and Evan Young, her partner at the time, bought a house in MacDonald Highlands in Henderson, Nevada, for $2.9 million, through an entity named Red Channel Living Trust, which they sold for $4 million in 2022, after which they bought 2.25 acres of vacant land on Mummy Mountain, Arizona for a little under $7 million.
 In May 2022, Shelesh purchased a home in Paradise Valley, Arizona for a little under $10 million.
 In September 2023, Shelesh and Young were reported to be legally married, though they had separated in September 2022 and filed for divorce in late 2022.

 In August 2022, Shelesh's youngest brother, Bakir Shelesh, died from drowning after losing his board while surfing in Wainiha Bay on Kauai, Hawaii.
-He was pronounced dead on August 6, 2022.
+He was pronounced dead on August 6.

 Reception

-In a review of her main channel, Kennedy Unthank from Plugged In commended her for seeking to "make people laugh through daily uploads" and the quantity of available videos.
+In a review of her main channel, Kennedy Unthank from Plugged In commended Shelesh for seeking to "make people laugh through daily uploads" and the quantity of available videos.
 However, Unthank voiced concern that she "may be profiting from someone else's work" with her reaction videos through YouTube's monetization system.
 According to Unthank, while some of her reactions provide additional insight or have a transformative nature, many of her videos did not offer anything substantial over the original clip that was being reacted to.

-Linguist John McWhorter of the New York Times commented on her use of Black English words and idioms, using her language as an example of "effortless infusion of Black English expressions".
+Linguist John McWhorter of the New York Times commented on Shelesh's use of Black English words and idioms, using her language as an example of "effortless infusion of Black English expressions".